 Transport Operators are encouraged to familiarise themselves with these changes in readiness for your next audit.

 WA Heavy Vehicle Accreditation (WAHVA)

-WAHVA is mandatory for anyone requiring a permit or order to perform any transport task within Western Australia, including interstate operators.
+WAHVA is mandatory for anyone requiring a permit or order to perform any transport task, for hire or reward, within Western Australia, including interstate operators - unless exempted.

 The single WAHVA Management Systems Standards (PDF, 417 KB) replaces and combines the individual “modules” which are contained within the WAHVA Management Systems Standards are required to be incorporated into daily work practices, and include:

 - Accreditation Modules Common Standards (four management standards sharing commonality across all accreditation modules)

 The fifth optional module within the WAHVA Management Systems Standards, is the Mass Management Module and is only required if an operator wishes to operate within the Accredited Mass Management Scheme (AMMS).

 The WAHVA Business Rules - PDF (495 KB) have been developed to assist you to become and maintain your heavy vehicle accreditation.